shwetank/extension-docs/tut_architecture_overview.md

 	<pre class="prettyprint">{
   ...
-  "content_security_policy": //Write your policy string here, ...
+  "content_security_policy": "[WRITE YOUR POLICY STRING HERE]" ...
 	}</pre>

-	By default, the policy string for extensions is supposed to be `script-src 'self'; object-src 'self'`
+	To know more about the syntax and possible values for writing your content security policy, take a look at the [specification](http://www.w3.org/TR/CSP/).
+By default, the policy string for extensions is supposed to be
+ 	`script-src 'self'; object-src 'self'`.

 	So if you do not define a policy exclusively in an extension manifest, then this policy is assumed.
 Under this policy, the following things are important to note: